codemonkey-uk/aoc-2021/README.md

 Day 23 I just scrapped a passable solver, but I made a number of poor choices on that one early on.

-Day 24 had be stumped for a while, and I went off on several fruitless wild tangents, as you will see if you take a look at the code.
+Day 24 had me stumped for a while, and I went off on several fruitless wild tangents, as you will see if you take a look at the code.

 If you have any questions, please feel free to get in touch.